wagtail/rfcs/text/078-adopt-stimulus-js.md

 - This library is a core part of the Rails ecosystem (as of V7) and built by the team at Basecamp, it is unlikely to go anywhere anytime soon.
 - We can also provide the ability to trigger the [debug flag](https://stimulus.hotwired.dev/handbook/installing#debugging) to be true when Django is in local dev mode, this will aid those customising Wagtail and also those working on Wagtail core.
 The current implementation has this via an event listener.

+### An emoji might be nice to represent the RFC

+- Sounds good, how about the 🎛️ (controls) emoji - as Stimulus is about adding Controllers.

 ## Appendix 1 - Additional information

 ### Links